peterkwkwan/Programming_Theory/python-M1/pandas.md

 #### 2 primary data structures of pandas
 1. `Series` : 1-dimensional
 2. `DataFrame` : 2-dimensional
+  - As long as there is more than 1 column

 #### Applying what we learned to your job